Facebook Twitter Instagram LinkedIn RSS

 Candidates look to avoid runoffs

 Meanwhile, Talarico and Crockett are hoping to avoid a May 26 runoff by capturing at least 50% of the Democratic vote in the March 3 primary.
-Paxton, too, is trying to avoid a runoff, and until Friday, the only ad his relatively low-key campaign ran had attacked Hunt.
+While Paxton also is, until Friday, the only ad his campaign ran had attacked Hunt.

 Hunt is trying to appeal to voters seeking an alternative to Cornyn but uneasy about Paxton.
 The Texas attorney general beat a 2023 impeachment trial on corruption charges and reached a deal to end a long-running securities fraud case but now faces a contentious divorce over allegations of adultery.

-Hunt released a new ad Tuesday, with photos of him with Trump, hitting Cornyn over his long political year and declaring, “This is our moment to end the status quo.”
+Hunt’s new ad shows photos of him with Trump, hitting Cornyn over his long political career and declaring, “This is our moment to end the status quo.”

 GOP fears about Paxton

-Early voting began with Paxton looking like the GOP’s front-runner, even though Cornyn’s campaign and allied super PACs had spent more than $54 million on television advertising since last year, according to the ad-tracing service AdImpact.
-Paxton believes he’s even better known than Cornyn.
+Paxton looks like the GOP’s front-runner, even though Cornyn’s campaign and allied super PACs had spent more than $54 million on television advertising since last year, according to the ad-tracing service AdImpact.

-Republican Senate leaders in Washington say Paxton as the GOP nominee would require hundreds of millions of dollars more to defend in a general election than Cornyn would — and that the party shouldn’t have to spend in a state Trump carried by over 13 percentage points.
+Republican Senate leaders in Washington say Paxton would require hundreds of millions of dollars more to defend in a general election than Cornyn would — and that the party shouldn’t have to spend in a state Trump carried by over 13 percentage points.

 Kinnard reported from Columbia, South Carolina and, Hanna, from Topeka, Kansas.
 Associated Press reporter David Bauder contributed to this report from New York, and Associated Press reporter Tom Beaumont, from Tyler, Texas.